tmdict/tmdict/data/content/page/tmdict/site/site.en.md

 ### Collaborate

 If you are interested in contributing, please <a href="../contact/">send us a message</a>.
+You can also contribute directly <a href="https://github.com/slsdo/tmdict/tree/main/data">via GitHub</a>.

 Alternatively, there is a “Report Error” link on each page for user to easily report errors or inconsistencies while browsing the site.

 ### Updates

+**2022-02-23**

+TMdict’s data and source code is now open to public on GitHub.
+Feel free to take a look around, update translations (requires a GitHub account), contribute, or download a copy of the site for offline access!

+- Opened up tmdict GitHub repository.

 **2021-10-24**

-<em>Tsukihime Remake</em> was released this summer, the limited edition of the game came with a material book, the book’s glossary has now been added to our database.
+_Tsukihime Remake_ was released this summer, the limited edition of the game came with a material book, the book’s glossary has now been added to our database.

 - Added Tsukihime Material I -material of blue glass moon-: Tsukihime Work Glossary.